huangxin77/firework_sdk_official/README.md

 ### Prerequisites
 To integrate FireworkSDK into your applicaiton, you have to register your application with Firework platform and get unique app_id.
-- [checkmark] Provide your application's applicationId / package name to the business team / engineering team you are co-ordinating with.
+- # [checkbox:checked] Provide your application's applicationId / package name to the business team / engineering team you are co-ordinating with.
 If your applicationId is different from package name, provide applicationId.
-- [checkmark] We will email you the app_id.
+- [x] We will email you the app_id.

 The app_id is used to authenticate your application with the server.
 Authentication will fail if your application's applicationId / package name is different from what you provided, or you use wrong app_id.